Highland PICT Team: Doctors

 The PICT doctors include consultants in the critical care aligned specialties of emergency medicine, intensive care medicine, acute medicine and anaesthesia.
-In addition to this there are consultants in obstetrics and gynaecology and speciality doctors from anaesthesia and intensive care.
-There are also a number of GPs with further training in prehospital emergency medicine who work as rural practitioners, emergency practitioners or rural GPs across the Highlands and Islands.
+In addition to this there are speciality doctors from anaesthesia and intensive care.
+There are also a number of rural General Practitioners with further training in prehospital emergency medicine who work as rural practitioners, emergency practitioners or rural GPs across the Highlands and Islands.
 The doctor on the PICT car will assume the role of the medical incident officer when required at a major incident.
 The clinical lead is Dr Luke Regan.
 Regan is a consultant in emergency medicine and holds the diploma in retrieval and transfer medicine.

 Advanced practitioners

-The advanced practitioners in pre-hospital care of the PICT Team are a cohort of clinicians from a paramedic or nursing parent specialty who are currently in training with PICT and in the emergency department at Raigmore Hospital This is a new advanced practice role introduced with funding from the Scottish Trauma Network and represents a collaboration between PICT, NHS Highland and the Scottish Ambulance Service.
+The advanced practitioners in critical care (APCC) of the PICT Team are a cohort of clinicians from a paramedic or nursing parent specialty who are currently in training with PICT and in the emergency department at Raigmore Hospital.

+This is a new advanced practice role introduced with funding from the Scottish Trauma Network and represents a collaboration between PICT, NHS Highland and the Scottish Ambulance Service.
 The role of the advanced rural practitioner is designed to support PICT doctors in managing trauma and medical emergencies, including undertaking the blue light (emergency) driving to attend these calls.
 The advanced practitioners all undertake a master's degree to fulfil this role.
 Once fully trained, they utilise critical care clinical competencies, and a number of primary care competencies to allow safe management of patients in the community or en route to hospital.
+In 2022 one of the advanced practitioners was nominated for the Scottish Health awards for his role in the rescue of a 6 year old boy from a mountainside.

-PICT funding crisis
+2022 PICT funding crisis

 NHS Highland announced in early 2022 that they would defund the Inverness PICT Team, in steps which will leave the Highlands and Inverness without a seven-day physician-led enhanced care service.
 This led to the local MSP Sir Edward Mountain to campaign to save this prehospital resource from defunding.

-Mountain stated that "This pioneering service is essential when responding to major trauma incidents across the Highlands – we simply cannot afford to lose it."In 2023 the PICT Team secured ongoing funding as was able to recruit a permanent cohort of physicians.
+Mountain stated that: "This pioneering service is essential when responding to major trauma incidents across the Highlands – we simply cannot afford to lose it."In 2023 the PICT Team secured ongoing funding as was able to recruit a permanent cohort of physicians.